 It is a true global leader in the fastest growing industries too.
 Such as automotive, finance services, pharmaceuticals and technology.

 One of the biggest selling points of Germany is that it has a huge highly-skilled labour force.
-Considering good education and strong training, Germany provides some of the highest-skilled workers in the world.
+Considering good education and strong training, Germans are some of the highest-skilled workers in the world.

 As surprising as this may sound after the 2008 economy collapse, Ireland has bounced back in a big way.
 The main reason for such rapid recovery is the Irish government’s extremely positive attitude towards entrepreneurship.
 For example, Irish corporate tax rate is only 12.5%, creating hospitable climate for both, small and large businesses likewise.